-^{74.} See id. at Exhibit p.
+74. See id. at Exhibit p.
 21 (County of San Bernardino recommends repeal of Multi-County Act as "outdated and redundant" because "counties are no longer responsible for financing court facilities and there are several other statutes upon which the County may rely to place transactions taxes on the ballot to finance jails and public safety facilities."); id. at Exhibit p.
-23 (San Bernardino County Superior Court suggests that "the provisions of Government Code sections 26299.000 to 26299.083 may be repealed without harm"); id. at Exhibit p.
-24 (Ventura County Superior Court says Multi-County Act is "obsolete due to the many changes over the past 22 years to trial court funding and trial court facilities management," so "it is a good time to remove these statutes from the books.").
+23 (San Bernardino County Superior Court suggests that "the provisions of Government Code sections

-the type of entity created by the Act and its purpose).75 If needed, such a reform probably could be best achieved by writing on a clean slate, rather than reinventing the Multi-County Act.
+Superior Court, which recommended revising the Multi-County Act so extensively as to bear little resemblance to current law (the proposed revisions would even change the type of entity created by the Act and its purpose).
+If needed, such a reform probably could be best achieved by writing on a clean slate, rather than reinventing the Multi-County Act.